Different Ways to Set Up Heating/Cooling For Multiple Zones in Your Home

 There are two unique ways you can use to divide your house into multiple heating/cooling zones; the sensor-based method and the system based method.

 - Sensor-based zoning: The sensor-based zoning method utilizes different sensors to optimize the temperature in each zone.
 This method will work well if you have a central thermostat that controls the temperature of your home.
 This thermostat will read the temperature of the room where it is installed, and heat/cool the room until it achieves that specific temperature.
+However, the problem with sensor-based zoning becomes evident when your smart thermostat is installed in one of the larger spaces such as your living room.
+Keep in mind that it will most likely take longer to heat/cool your living room that it does to heat/cool your kitchen.

 - System-based zoning: This is a relatively simple concept to grasp.
 You have multiple heating/cooling zones in your home because you have various heating and cooling systems you can control individually.
 This means that you will install more than one thermostat in every zone.
 This is the most efficient and easiest way of realizing significant energy savings through zoning.